IndexCoreasmjit::CodeHolder

 Pool containing Fixup instances for quickly recycling them.

-size_t CodeHolder::_unresolvedFixupCount[¶]
+size_t CodeHolder::_unresolved_fixup_count[¶]

 Count of unresolved fixups of unbound labels (at the end of assembling this should be zero).

-Section CodeHolder::_textSection[¶]
+Section CodeHolder::_text_section[¶]

 Text section - always one part of a CodeHolder itself.

-Section* CodeHolder::_addressTableSection[¶]
+Section* CodeHolder::_address_table_section[¶]

 Pointer to an address table section (or null if this section doesn't exist).